Pacific Education Institute

-- Embed 3-D NGSS assessment tools to help educators demonstrate student growth;
+- Using 3-D NGSS assessment tools to demonstrate student growth

 The work is designed to have the following outcomes:

-- Increased teacher comfort and confidence using formative assessment and equitable instructional approaches to guide instruction and report student growth.
+- Increased teacher confidence using formative assessment and equitable instructional approaches to guide instruction and report student growth

-- Engaging, including and surfacing Native experts and Tribal climate concerns as part of the science education community
+- Including and elevating Indigenous experts, perspectives, and concerns as part of the science education community

 Partners & Collaborators